Khemmie-Ray/News-homepage/README.md

 ### Useful resources

-- [https://scrimba.com/learn/cssvariables](https://scrimba.com/learn/cssvariables) - This helped me for setting CSS varaiables.
-I really liked this pattern and will use it going forward.
+- [https://scrimba.com/learn/cssvariables](https://scrimba.com/learn/cssvariables) - This helped me with the setting of CSS varaiables.
+I really like this pattern and will use it going forward.

 ## Author